Import SkyWalking Data

 #1.
 Data Flow

-You can refer to the OpenTelemetry documentation (opens new window) to understand the background knowledge of OpenTelemetry and refer to the previous section OpenTelemetry Installation for quick installation of OpenTelemetry.
+You can refer to the OpenTelemetry documentation (opens new window) to learn more about OpenTelemetry, and follow the OpenTelemetry Installation section in the previous chapter to quickly install OpenTelemetry.

-You can refer to the SkyWalking documentation (opens new window) to understand the background knowledge of SkyWalking.
-This demo does not require a full installation of SkyWalking; we will use OpenTelemetry to integrate SkyWalking's trace data.
+You can refer to the SkyWalking documentation (opens new window) to learn more about SkyWalking.
+For this demo, you do not need to install the full SkyWalking stack — we will use OpenTelemetry to integrate SkyWalking trace data.

-First, you need to enable OpenTelemetry's ability to receive SkyWalking data, process the data through the OpenTelemetry standard protocol, and send it to the DeepFlow Agent.
+First, you need to enable OpenTelemetry’s ability to receive SkyWalking data, process it using the OpenTelemetry standard protocol, and then send it to the DeepFlow Agent.

-After installing OpenTelemetry as described in the Background Knowledge section, we can configure OpenTelemetry to receive SkyWalking data using the following steps:
+As described in the Background Knowledge section, after installing OpenTelemetry, you can configure it to receive SkyWalking data using the following steps:

-Assuming the namespace where OpenTelemetry is located is open-telemetry and the ConfigMap used by otel-agent is named otel-agent-conf, use the following command to modify the otel-agent configuration:
+Assume the namespace for OpenTelemetry is open-telemetry, and the ConfigMap used by otel-agent is named otel-agent-conf.
+Modify the otel-agent configuration with the following command:

 kubectl -n open-telemetry edit cm otel-agent-conf